• Skip to primary navigation

 cooked red lentils

-In fact, red lentil dal or masoor dal can be used as a substitute for yellow moong dal (yellow split mung beans) and toor dal (yellow split pigeon peas) in many Indian recipes easily!
+In fact, red lentil may be used as a substitute for yellow moong dal (yellow split mung beans) in many recipes easily!

 cooked red lentils